shubhamshah02/Twick/support.md

 ### **General**

 **Q: Is this the official Kick app?**
-A: No, Chat for Kick is a third-party client built to provide a lightweight, native chat experience for iOS users.
+A: No, Twick is a third-party client built to provide a lightweight, native chat experience for iOS users.
 We are not affiliated with Kick.com.

 **Q: Why isn't the chat loading?**
 A: Please check your internet connection first.
 Occasionally, Kick's WebSocket servers may be under heavy load.
 Try switching to a different channel and back to reconnect.